Choosing a Wildlife Camera - the Digital SLR Option

 480mm lens to avoid camera shake.
 And that's it - I don't concern myself about why this is happening.

 A "Family" of Accessories

-Below are some of the more popular digital SLR cameras suitable for wildlife and safari photography.
-Please also visit our Wildlife Pictures Online Camera Store for additional options.
+Below are some of the more popular digital SLR cameras suitable for wildlife and safari photography compiled at the time this article was written.

 Article by Scotch Macaskill ©

 Return to Photo Info page for more photography articles.